cloudflare/cloudflare-docs/content/workers-ai/platform/pricing.md

 {{</Aside>}}

-Workers AI is included in both the [Free and Paid Workers plans](/workers/platform/pricing/) and is priced at **$0.011 / 1K Regular Twitch Neurons** (also known as, Neurons).
+Workers AI is included in both the [Free and Paid Workers plans](/workers/platform/pricing/) and is priced at **$0.011 / 1,000 Regular Twitch Neurons** (also known as Neurons).

-Our free allocation allows anyone to use a total of **10K Neurons per day at no charge on our [non-beta models](#non-beta-models)**.
+Our free allocation allows anyone to use a total of **10,000 Neurons per day at no charge on our [non-beta models](#non-beta-models)**.
 You can still enjoy unlimited usage on the beta models in the catalog until they graduate out of beta.

 To use more than 10,000 Neurons per day for non-beta models, you need to sign up for the [Workers Paid plan](/workers/platform/pricing/#workers).
-On Workers Paid, you will be charged at $0.011 / 1K Neurons for any usage above the free allocation of 10K neurons per day for the non-beta models.
+On Workers Paid, you will be charged at $0.011 / 1,000 Neurons for any usage above the free allocation of 10,000 Neurons per day for the non-beta models.

 You can monitor your Neuron usage in the [Cloudflare Workers AI dashboard](https://dash.cloudflare.com/?to=/:account/ai/workers-ai).
 To estimate Neurons and costs, use the [pricing calculator](https://ai.cloudflare.com/#pricing-calculator).